-With such grand plans, the last thing you might want to do is file paperwork, but completing the Articles of Organization is what authenticates your LLC, making it official in Kansas.
-It’s perhaps the most important step in starting your Kansas LLC.
+With such grand plans, the last thing you might want to do is file paperwork, but completing the Articles of Organization is what authenticates your LLC, making it official in Arkansas.
+It’s perhaps the most important step in starting your Arkansas LLC.
 Following this guide will help take the tedium out of paperwork and get your business started quickly.

 But before you dive into the Articles of Organization, you should have a few pieces of information ready to help streamline the process.